TommyX12/company-tabnine/README.md

 4. Run `M-x company-tabnine-install-binary` to install the TabNine binary for your system.

-## Usage

-`company-tabnine` should work out of the box.

-See `M-x customize-group RET company-tabnine RET` for customizations.

 ## Recommended Configuration

 Below are some recommended `company-mode` configuration that works well with `company-tabnine`.